cgfatuzzo/CGFblog/_posts/2020-03-01-DeppLearningMedicine.md

 They removed the compounds used to train their model and empirically tested the 99 molecules with highest prediction scores, finding 51 of these molecules to effectively inhibit *E. coli* growth, with higher prediction scores correlated with a greater probability of growth inhibition<sup>[3](#myfootnote3)</sup>.
 Among these 51, they prioritized predicted compounds in preclinical or Phase 1/2/3 studies, those with low structural similarity to training set molecules<sup>[4](#myfootnote4)</sup>, and those with low predicted toxicity.
 Through this elimination process, emerged ***“halicin”*** (a preclinical nitrothiazole<sup>[5](#myfootnote5)</sup> under investigation as a treatment for diabetes, renamed after *Hal9000* the astronaut-bothering AI in *2001: A Space Odyssey*).

-Halicine was then tested against antibiotic-tolerant *E. coli*, on which had unchanged effectiveness, as well as other drug-resistant bacteria.
-Halicin was found to be rapidly bactericidal against Mycobacterium tuberculosis and strains of Enterobacteriaceae that are resistant to carbapenems - a group of antibiotics that are considered the last resort for such infections.
-Halicin also cleared C difficile and multidrug-resistant Acinetobacter baumannii infections.
+Halicine was then tested against antibiotic-tolerant *E. coli*, on which had unchanged effectiveness, as well as other drug-resistant bacteria and it was found to be a broad-spectrum bactericidal antibiotic with exceptional in vivo efficacy<sup>[6](#myfootnote6)</sup>.
+The researchers have already moved to explore larger dataset (comprising more than 107 MILLION compounds), identifying two more molecules that display broad-spectrum activity and maintain activity against antibiotic-tolerant *E. coli*.

+[The Guardian](https://www.theguardian.com/society/2020/feb/20/antibiotic-that-kills-drug-resistant-bacteria-discovered-through-ai)  discusses these results in a more lenghty yet accessible way, alongside their impact and implications.

 <iframe width="900" height="506" src="https://www.youtube.com/embed/xZbcwi7SfZE" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>